Research Project

 Research goals:

-• Test for pesticides in the linings of nests and unhatched eggs .
+• Test for pesticides in the linings of nests and unhatched eggs collected during the previous birds and pesticides project.

-• Provide both pesticide-treated wool (with fipronil) and untreated wool, to blue and great tits for nest-building.
+• Provide both pesticide-treated wool (with fipronil) and untreated wool to blue and great tits for nest-building.

 • Monitor blue and great tit nest boxes to record hatching success, survival rates, and biometric data.